kramble/FPGA-Litecoin-Miner/experimental/README.txt

 LX150-SIXTYFOUR-A  Included for completeness, its performance is quite poor.

+ZTEX               Old NON-working code for ztex 1.15b - DO NOT USE

+Ztex-1.15y         Working Ztex 1.15y port plus subfolder for cgminer 3.1.1

+CM1                Working Carinsmore CM1 port (use same cgminer as Ztex-1.15y above)

+DE2-115-SLOWSIXTEEN Experimental port (untested) requested by forum user Dork and
+                   intended as a bridge to a Cyclone V SOCKit port.

 The later versions (LX150-EIGHT onwards) are built in PlanAhead version 14.4 (32 bits) using the following modified synthesis settings (strategy defined in Tools/Options) ...